RickHPotter/08.23-login-react-firebase/README.md

-Proud to say I coppied this off WebDevSimplified.
+Proud to say I coppied this off one of WebDevSimplified's videos.